Mungert69/FreeNetworkMonitorBlog/content/posts/SSLTLSInsightsTestingHTTPSPortSecurityWithFreeNetworkMonitor.md

 *Once the search is complete, the assistant provides the user with a list of potential exploits that can be utilized, along with their details.*

-By following these steps, you can effectively assess the HTTPS port security of your domains using the Free Network Monitor Assistant.
+By following these steps, you can effectively assess the HTTPS port security of your domains using the Quantum Ready Monitor Assistant.
 You'll have insights into your SSL/TLS certificate's reliability, discover potential vulnerabilities through Nmap, and explore exploit opportunities with Metasploit.

 With these powerful tools at your disposal, ensuring your online services are secure is just a few clicks away!
-Why not try it yourself with the Free Network Monitor Assistant today?
+Why not try it yourself with the Quantum Ready Monitor Assistant today?